SAP-samples/smart-co2nverter-ai/documentation/05-AI-features/AI-application-features-overview.md

 ## Embedding into Application

-Whenever the user wonders how they can reduce the CO2 footprint for a certain category or type of expenses, we can offer a simple button which triggers the request to GPT-3 and display the recommendations returned.
+Whenever the user wonders how they can reduce the CO2 footprint for a certain category or type of expenses, we can offer an action which triggers the request to GPT-3 and display the recommendations returned.

 ## Prompt